Shortcuts for Moving the Cell Cursor in Excel 2010

-Microsoft Office Excel 2007 offers a variety of keyboard shortcuts for selecting a new cell.
-When you use one of these keystrokes, the program automatically scrolls a new part of the worksheet into view, if this is required to move the cell cursor.
-You’ll find these keystrokes and their actions in the following table.
+Microsoft Office Excel 2010 offers a variety of keyboard shortcuts for selecting a new cell.
+When you use one of these keystrokes, Excel 2010 automatically scrolls a new part of the worksheet into view, if this is required to move the cell cursor.
+You'll find these keystrokes and their actions in the following table.

 |Keystroke||Where the Cell Cursor Moves|